Prelude to “Symphony of Matter and Mind”

 For most of the twentieth century, it remained mainstream in psychology.
 And this approach also worked sometimes since we can change under the influence of external factors.
 But for the therapist to guide such a change confidently, he must understand what he is changing.
 If he remains at the level of analysis of external manifestations, he is in a vicious circle: influencing the external, proceeding from the external.

 In the brief historical excursion given above, an objectification occurred: for generalization, it was necessary to create entities called Science, Psychology, Neuroscience, etc., that do something and think about something.
-Of course, these are not entities but a process of cognition which is dynamic and has many currents.
+Of course, these are not entities but a process of cognition that is dynamic and has many currents.
 Generalization sounds as if everything is going in the same way.
 But in science, there are different people and different opinions.
 There is the mainstream, and there are branches that can later become flows and even main currents, and the old channel can dry out.
 These past trends were not in vain: we simply walked a long road of accumulating knowledge.

 In recent decades, it has turned into a highway.
 The amount of data gathered in a short time is enormous.
 And this is not only about psychological and physiological areas.
 In parallel with the sciences of consciousness, many branches of knowledge developed and even more successfully, in the sense of specific answers to specific questions.
 Humanity actively studied the world.
 We made sophisticated instruments for studying physical processes and methods of describing them.
 We created theories and practical technologies based on them.
-They have changed the world so much that we can no longer imagine it without sciences’ achievements.
-But Mind remains not just a secret, but almost a taboo secret.
+They have changed the world so much that we can no longer imagine it without science’s achievements.
+But the Mind remains not just a secret, but almost a taboo secret.
 We are ready to fly into the vastness of the Universe, but the universe of our Mind requires no less, if not more research efforts.
-And it is no less, if not more interesting, than far off space.
+And it is no less, if not more interesting, than far-off space.